Protect Our Community:

 The Minnesota Council of Nonprofits has published a comprehensive guide for supporting immigrant communities during ICE raids.
 It includes:

-This list is extremely up‑to‑date (January 2026) because it was created in direct response to the largest scale immigration operation ever happening right now in Minnesota.
+This list is as up‑to‑date as possible because it was created in direct response to the largest scale immigration operation ever happening right now in Minnesota.

 APIDA-Focused Resources